Skol Airlines Flight 9375

 On 21 October 2016, Skol Airlines Flight 9375 crashed in Yamalo-Nenets on the Yamal Peninsula in Siberia, Russia.
-At least nineteen people were killed and there were three survivors.
-The helicopter was carrying at least 22 passengers and crew, mostly oil and gas workers.
+Out of the 22 occupants, 19 were killed while 3 survived.
+The helicopter was transporting 22 passengers and crew, mainly oil and gas workers.

-Incident
+Accident

 A Mil Mi-8 helicopter was on its way to the Suzumskoye oil and gas field in Staryi Urengoi, Yamalo-Nenets from the Vankor in the Krasnoyarsk region, and was carrying mostly oil and gas workers.
 The helicopter crashed 45 km northeast of its destination.
-It fell on its side, and victims could not get out.
-There were three survivors, all passengers.
-All of the three crew were killed.
+It fell on its side and victims could not get out.
+There were three survivors, all of whom were passengers.
+All three crew members were killed.
 There were conflicting news reports, some stating that at least 19 people died, and some stating that 21 people were killed.

 Aftermath

 Russian President Vladimir Putin expressed his condolences to the relatives of the deceased, and Yamalo-Nenets Governor Dmitry Kobylkin announced a full day of mourning and ordered that flags be flown at half-mast while cancelling entertainment events.

-On August 24 2017, the Interstate Aviation Committee released the final report concluding that: